 |Now that I no longer have to work full time for a living, I have much more time to spend doing the things the really enjoy doing.
 My

 papers that I use all the time, and old but reliable PC on the desk top, printer, fax machine and land-line phone, and a few models of

 ships and trains that I've built over the years right over the desk.

-|Holding a set H&W Titanic GA
+|Holding a set H&W Titanic GA plans.

-|Shelves of reference books and
+|Shelves of reference books and papers.

 |Work area layout and shelves of models.

 Ship models include:

-USS Enterprise (CVN-65)
+- USS Enterprise (CVN-65)